prettysheep-coder/lana-bank/apps/admin-panel/cypress/manuals/users.md

 ### Step 3: Enter User Email

-Input the email address for the new user.
+In the dialog form, input the email address for the new user.
+This will be used to send them a magic link for access.

 ![Step 3: Enter Email](./screenshots/user.cy.ts/3_enter_email.png)